 The Company's Board of Directors has three standing committees: the Audit Committee, the Organization and Compensation Committee, and the Corporate Governance and Nominating Committee.
 Each committee is composed entirely of independent directors, as currently required under the SEC's rules and regulations and the Nasdaq listing standards, and each committee is governed by a written charter approved by the Board.
 These charters form an integral part of our corporate governance policies, and a copy of each charter is available on our website at www.surmodics.com under the caption Investors/Corporate Governance.
-Ms. Knight, our Board Chair, is a member of our Audit Committee and an ex-officio member of the Organization and Compensation Committee, and Corporate Governance and Nominating Committee, attending and participating at the meetings of those committees.
+Ms. Knight, our Board Chair, is a member of our Audit Committee, and an ex-officio member of the Organization and Compensation Committee, and Corporate Governance and Nominating Committee, attending and participating at the meetings of those committees.
 During fiscal 2023, the Board of Directors held ten meetings and the standing committees had the number of meetings noted below.
-Each director attended (in person or electronically) more than 75% of the total number of meetings of the Board and of the committee(s) on which he or she served in fiscal year 2023.
+Each director attended (in person or electronically) more than 75% of the total number of meetings of the committee(s) on which he or she served in fiscal year 2023.
 The principal functions of our standing committees are described below.

-Audit Committee

-Members:

-Ronald B. Kalich (Chair)

-Susan E. Knight

-Lisa W. Heine

-Meetings held in fiscal 2023: 5

-The Audit Committee is responsible for reviewing the quality and integrity of the Company's financial reports, the Company's compliance with legal and regulatory requirements, the independence, qualifications and performance of the Company's independent auditor, oversight of the Company's related person transaction policy, and the performance of the Company's internal audit function and its accounting and reporting processes.
+Audit Committee Members: Ronald B. Kalich (Chair) Susan E. Knight Lisa W. Heine Meetings held in fiscal 2023: 5 The Audit Committee is responsible for reviewing the quality and integrity of the Company's financial reports, the Company's compliance with legal and regulatory requirements, the independence, qualifications and performance of the Company's independent auditor, oversight of the Company's related person transaction policy, and the performance of the Company's internal audit function and its accounting and reporting processes.
 The Board of Directors and the Audit Committee believe that the Audit Committee's composition satisfies the rules of The Nasdaq Stock Market that govern audit committee composition, including the requirement that audit committee members all be "independent directors" as that term is defined by the rules of The Nasdaq Stock Market.
 Additionally, the Board of Directors has determined that Ronald B. Kalich and Susan E. Knight each qualify as an "audit committee financial expert" under federal securities laws.
+Organization and Compensation Committee Members: David R. Dantzker, M.D.
+(Chair) José H. Bedoya The Organization and Compensation Committee is responsible for matters relating to executive compensation, organizational planning, succession planning at the executive level, key employee compensation programs, director compensation, and corporate culture programs.
+The Organization and Compensation Committee also administers the Company's Policy on Recovery of Erroneously Awarded Compensation.